 - Posting excessive links in comments on others’ blogs to amass more backlinks to your site

 - Purchasing links to your site

 If Google finds black-hat practices on your site, they may stop ranking your pages or your entire site in their SERPs.
-It’s best to follow Google’s best practices and quality guidelines always.
+It’s best to follow Google’s best practices and quality guidelines.

 A blog is a type of website that features regular updates, usually in the form of written blog posts, although some blogs feature video posts.
 There are all types of blogs, including personal blogs and business blogs.
-Wix, WordPress, Squarespace, Medium, and Blogger are all popular blog platforms.
+We’ve rated the best blogging platforms including Squarespace, Wix, Weebly, WordPress, and Medium.